-The Center for Prevention Programs and Partnerships has Regional Prevention Coordinators (RPCs) stationed across the United States to help support prevention efforts at the local level.
-RPCs help to deliver CP3's training products, connect prevention practitioners, and e.
-Equal Rights f.
-Environmental Planning and Historic Preservation
+The Center for Prevention Programs and Partnerships (CP3) has Regional Prevention Coordinators (RPCs) stationed across the United States to help support prevention efforts at the local level.
+RPCs help to deliver CP3's training products, connect prevention practitioners, and build networks that can support local prevention efforts.
+RPCs also help to keep CP3 informed of local efforts, innovative approaches, and techniques used to engage the whole-of-society in prevention activities and share promising practices within their networks.
+Once the period of performance has begun, CP3 will connect recipients with the relevant RPC who can offer technical assistance to the recipient specific to their region throughout the period of performance.

+e.
+Equal Rights